HeLa: Chromosome number

+As the "der" (derivative chromosome) notations indicate, most of the signature chromosomes are derived from multiple original chromosomes.
+HPV was found to have integrated onto 8q24 and two marker chromosomes containing this part of chromosome 8 (a der(5) and a der(22), underlined above).

+The genome sequencing project of 2013 (for HeLa CCL-2) allowed the analysis of chromosome abnormalities down to the level of singular nucleotides.
+It also managed to resolve two haplotypes of each chromosome, so now scientists know not only how many copies of a chromosome there is, but also how many copies from each parent there is; this also applies to parts of a chromosome.
+For example, it turns out that HPV18 only integrated into the version of chromosome 8 from one parent and that only two-thirds of the HPV-18 genome had been present.
+Another genome sequencing project from 2013 dealt with the different HeLa Kyoto lineage.
+It did not resolve the haplotype but instead analyzed the transcriptome.

 Complete genome sequence

-The complete genome of HeLa cells was sequenced and published on 11 March 2013, without the Lacks family's knowledge.
+The complete genome and transcriptome of the Kyoto strain of HeLa cells were sequenced and published on 11 March 2013, without the Lacks family's knowledge.
 Concerns were raised by the family, so the authors voluntarily withheld access to the sequence data.
-Jay Shendure led a HeLa sequencing project at the University of Washington, which resulted in a paper that had been accepted for publication in March 2013 – but that was also put on hold while the Lacks family's privacy concerns were addressed.
+Jay Shendure led a HeLa (CCL-2 strain) sequencing project at the University of Washington, which resulted in a paper that had been accepted for publication in March 2013 – but that was also put on hold while the Lacks family's privacy concerns were addressed.
 On 7 August 2013, NIH director Francis Collins announced a policy of controlled access to the cell line genome, based on an agreement reached after three meetings with the Lacks family.
 A data-access committee will review requests from researchers for access to the genome sequence, under the criteria that the study is for medical research and that the users will abide by terms in the HeLa Genome Data Use Agreement, which includes that all NIH-funded researchers will deposit the data in a single database for future sharing.
 The committee consists of six members, including representatives from the medical, scientific, and bioethics fields, as well as two members of the Lacks family.
 In an interview, Collins praised the Lacks family's willingness to participate in a situation that was thrust upon them.
 He described the whole experience with them as "powerful," saying that it brought together "science, scientific history and ethical concerns" in a unique way.
+Shendure's haplotype-resolved genome and epigenome were published in August 2013.

+Karyotypic, microarray, genomic, epigenomic, and transcriptomic data have allowed researchers to appreciate the scale and effect of the divergence among the many HeLa strains stored around the world's laboratories.